-- Variations in refrigerant charge, particularly smaller units, are less critical
+- Variations in refrigerant charge, particularly in smaller units, are less critical

-Alternately, fixed expansion devices, such as Capillary Tubes, are fixed; working at one preset level and have no ability to compensate for load changes.
-They are more commonly used in unchanging environmental temperatures such as refrigerators and freezers.
-Since most refrigerators are in a temperature controlled space and have limited temperature set point, they work just fine.
+Alternately, fixed expansion devices, such as Capillary Tubes, work at one preset level and have no ability to compensate for load changes.
+They are more commonly used in unchanging environmental temperatures with refrigerators and freezers.
+Since most refrigerators are in a temperature controlled space and have a limited temperature set point, they work just fine.
 Due to their simplicity, capillary tubes are very inexpensive.
-(However, this rarely translates into a cost saving for the purchaser of industrial enclosure air conditioning.)
+(However, this rarely translates into a cost saving for the purchaser of electrical enclosure air conditioning.)